matthernet/cPanelDeleteAccounts/README.md

-# Cpanel Delete Accounts
+# cPanel & WHM Delete Accounts
-Automated way to suspend, clear and delete account in Cpanel
+Automated way to suspend, clear and delete account in cPanel & WHM

 Example of use: `./cpanel-remove.sh "accounts-list"